chongtinghoivan/Cloud-Architect-Journey/readme.md

 Certificates obtained along the journey would also be recorded.

-#### Employment Status: Currently employed as Cloud Solutions Architect at Synnex.
+#### Employment Status: Currently employed as Solutions Architect at ZStack.
-Planning to accumulate hands-on cloud architecture experience at Synnex.

 #### Contact Email for Recruiters: chongtingho@gmail.com
 Would only consider fully-remote job opportunities at the moment.